 Plagiarism is the most common kind of crime students commit, intentionally or unintentionally.
 Plagiarism is defined as the act of using or copying someone’s work or ideas without giving proper citation and reference or trying to present someone else’s work as your own.
 While many students plagiarize their work intentionally, most of them do it out of lack of knowledge as what plagiarism is and the scope of it.
 Technology has made us dependent on it in all walks of life, including education.
 When students get project work and assignments to do, they either seek assignment service providers and pay to get their work done.
 They also look out for easier ways to gather information from other’s works and put them together as their own, leading to plagiarism.

-There can be many causes of why students plagiarize their solutions.
+There can be many causes of why do students plagiarize.
 Some are intentional while others unintentional.
 Some could be due to lack of conceptional knowledge while others, due to mere laziness and careless attitude of the student.
 Although not justified, but it is worth a thought to study the reasons why students plagiarize in order to fight this plague called plagiarism that’s engulfing the student community around the world.

 Most students commit this crime unintentionally due to their lack of knowledge as to what plagiarism really is and what all activities are counted as plagiarism.
 Some students think that the information available on the internet is public property and can be used by anyone, not realizing that using that information without proper referencing is plagiarism.
 Also, students are not aware of the intellectual property laws and often end up exploiting the openly available information.
 They fail to understand all the fuss about citation, which they consider useless and end up committing the crime of plagiarism.

 Well, that is not a new concept and something that every student stands guilty of at some point or the other.
 Most students take assignments lightly and do not get going until the last minute.
+A recent survey conducted among University students in US found that, most students were not aware of the different types of academic essays and how to approach them differently.
 When the clock starts ticking, they realize they are out of time, with no plan and hence resort to unethical ways.
 The easier one which is copy and paste from other sources, leads to plagiarism.
 Most students think cheating is easy and hence, copy-paste to put together a paper, not realizing that merely putting together a paper will not get them the results.
 The faculty is smart enough to catch them and then they bear the brunt.

 A student will usually not put in much effort in doing assignments which he/she finds boring or not of their interest.
 Also, if a subject is not of the student’s interest, he/she will not be too keen on putting in much effort in that subject.
 This lack of interest often leads to plagiarism.
 An assignment provider in Australia remarks that students seek assignment help mostly in those subjects which they find boring or too difficult.